Alluxio/alluxio/docs/Running-Tachyon-Fault-Tolerant-on-EC2.md

 Visit Tachyon web UI at `http://{NEW_LEADER_MASTER_IP}:19999`.
 Click `Browse File System` in the navigation bar, and you should see all files are still there.

-Similarly, you can ssh to a worker node without password like
+From a node in the cluster, you can ssh to other nodes in the cluster without password like

     $ ssh TachyonWorker1